defridge/PP4-PT-Booking/README.md

 - Complete testing documentation write-up

 The Kanban board was created using GitHub projects and can be viewed [here](https://github.com/users/defridge/projects/2/views/1).
-The epics are organized into labels: To Do, In Progress, and Done.
+The user stores are organized into labels: Must have, Should have, and Could have.
 All user stories have a set of acceptance criteria that confirm when the stories have been completed.

 ## Features